Surelad/FSR-AntiHW/README.md

 You should now see FSR-AntiHW in your extensions list.

-## ⚙️ First use — simple steps
+##  First use — simple steps

 Click the extension icon (top-right) → popup opens.

 Paste the passage (text/story) into the textarea.

-Click 💾 Save Passage (you’ll see ✅ Passage saved!).
+Click  Save Passage (you’ll see Passage saved).

 Open the page with the multiple-choice questions.